Toy Story 2 (soundtrack)

 Toy Story 2: An Original Walt Disney Records Soundtrack is the soundtrack album to the 1999 Disney/Pixar film Toy Story 2.
-The score for the film is composed by Randy Newman, who previously composed for its predecessor, Toy Story.
+The score for the film is composed and conducted by Randy Newman, who previously composed and conducted for its predecessor, Toy Story.
 It was released by Walt Disney Records on November 9, 1999.
 Although out of print in the U.S., the CD is available in the U.S. as an import and all but one song is available digitally.

 The album features two original songs written for the film – "When She Loved Me" (the main song in the film) and "Woody's Roundup" along with Newman's score.
 The song from the first film "You've Got a Friend in Me", was also reused.

 The music received several nominations at prominent award ceremonies, including Academy, Golden Globe, Satellite and Saturn award nominations.
 It won the Annie Award for Outstanding Achievement for Music in a Feature Production for Newman, and the song "When She Loved Me" won the Grammy Award for Best Song Written for a Motion Picture, Television or Other Visual Media.
 In addition to the awards, the track was also considered for the nomination for AFI's 100 Years...100 Songs in 2004, by the American Film Institute.